Buying real estate in Montenegro?

 Are there hidden fees foreigners miss in Montenegro right now?

-The ongoing annual costs that foreign property owners often underestimate after purchase in Montenegro include annual municipal property tax (0.25% to 1% of market value, so 375 to 1,500 euros per year on a 150,000 euro property), building maintenance or HOA fees (especially in coastal complexes with amenities), and utilities, which can add up to several hundred euros per month during peak season.
+The ongoing annual costs that foreign property owners in Montenegro most often underestimate include the municipal property tax (0.25% to 1% of assessed value, so roughly 375 to 1,500 euros / $410 to $1,640 per year on a 150,000 euro property), building maintenance or HOA fees in coastal apartment complexes (often 50 to 200 euros / $55 to $220 per month), and utility connection or standing charges even when the property is not in use.

 Getting surprised by hidden fees is one of the pitfalls people face when buying real estate in Montenegro.